-For a majority of students, the senior design project (CHE 175A and 175B) offers another opportunity to perform experimental work.
-In many cases, the design project requires either to verify an assumption, to determine the property of a complex mixture, or to construct a model system or a prototype for a proof of concept.
+For a majority of students, the senior design project (ENVE 175A and 175B) offers another opportunity to perform laboratory work.
+In many cases, the design project requires them either to verify an assumption, to determine the property of a complex mixture, or to construct a model system or a prototype for a proof of concept.
+Design projects require students to identify the pollutant content, transformation, construct a model remediation system or a prototype.
 The department and the faculty have been very supportive in terms of funding such laboratory work and the necessary resources have been made available.
 The process usually starts with the students analyzing their needs for laboratory work.
-Students will then go through a decision making process for the selection of the materials, for the determination of the best experimental design, and for the development of the experimental protocol.
+They will then go through a decision making process for the selection of the materials, for the determination of the best experimental design, and for the development of the experimental protocol.
 Usually some device, equipment, or a pilot plant/reactor will be constructed.
 All the steps challenge the creativity of the students and stimulate their analytical skills.
 This is usually a very enjoyable process for the students, which contributes greatly to their overall education experience.

-Further laboratory experience is often acquired by our students while conducting research with our faculty, either extracurricular activity (summer internship, or part-time research assistantships during the academic year) or for course credit through CHE 190 Special Studies.
+Further laboratory experience is often acquired by our students while conducting research with our faculty, either extracurricular activity (summer internship, or part-time research assistantship during the academic year) or for course credit through ENVE 190 Special Studies.
 This provides one more opportunity to acquire advanced laboratory skills in emerging research areas.

-For the Design aspects of Chemical Engineering, many of our courses, including laboratory courses, incorporate design, which addresses real-world problems whose solution requires creativity and consideration of alternatives to achieve stated objectives.
+For the design aspects of Environmental Engineering, many of our courses, including laboratory courses, incorporate design, which addresses real-world problems whose solution requires creativity and consideration of alternatives to achieve stated objectives.
 Most students are introduced to the concept of design in their freshman, sophomore or junior year through individual design projects in which students are asked to design a system or a component that satisfies specified constraints.

-Examples of courses that have a specific design project include, but are not limited to, Applied Fluid Mechanics (CHE 114), Heat Transfer (CHE 116), Mass Transfer (CHE 120), Engineering Modeling and Analysis (ENGR 118), Separation Processes (CHE 117), and Process Control (CHE 118).
+Examples of courses that have a specific design project include, but are not limited to, Applied Fluid Mechanics (CHE 114), Heat Transfer (CHE 116) (air option), Mass Transfer (CHE 120), Engineering Modeling and Analysis (ENGR 118), Unit Operation and Processes in Environmental Engineering (ENVE 120), and Water Quality Systems Design (ENVE 146).
 Specific design projects are based on material covered in the course.
 The design usually includes the following components: a) converting the design problem into quantifiable statements, b) formulating the equations that govern the design, c) developing assumptions necessary for solving the problem, and collecting the necessary information from vendors, books, publications, etc., d) selecting a method for solving the design problem and solving the design problem (analytically, numerically, sometimes iteratively), e) critically reviewing the design and optimizing the design including ethical concerns and operation and maintenance considerations, and f) writing a summary report, and in selected cases presenting results in front of the class.